reduxjs/redux/docs/api/combineReducers.md

 The resulting reducer calls every child reducer, and gather their results into a single state object.
 The shape of the state object matches the keys of the passed `reducers`.

 Reducer function names are important.
-Don't be confused by the fact that reducer parameter is named `state`. *Single reducer in the combination does not update compete state of the store.* Its name is the key of the value in the store object it gets and updates.
-For example, reducer named `todos` receives and changes only `state.todos`.
+Don't be confused by the fact that reducer's parameter is named `state`. *Single reducer in the combination does not update complete state of the store.* When you use modules syntax (``import * as reducers from 'reducers';``), reducers' names become keys of ``combineReducers`` parameter and later they are used as keys of the state object.
+Each reducer receives and updates only a value that's stored under appropriate key.
+For example, reducer named `todos` receives and updates only `state.todos`.

 >##### A Note for Flux Users